campusbeats/campusbeats.github.io/index.md

 ## Future features & design to implement
 These are the list of features/design aspects we hope to implement sometime in the future:
  - Implement admin & user permissions so that users will not be able to access admin features
- - Removal of banned profiles from the entire application, rather than from only the monitor page
+ - Removal of banned profiles from the entire application, rather than from the monitor page alone

 ## Commmunity Feedback
 We had 5 people test out our application.
 The feedback we received from them are as follows: